 Even though students are expected to make contact with their DoS to confirm their intention to return, it is recommended that an appropriate member of staff within the student’s department contacts those students who are due to return from suspense to ask them to confirm their intention to return.
 This gives an opportunity to provide the student with any information and advice relevant to their return in a timely manner.

 When a student returns to study following suspension, there is a process and guidance for staff.
 Students may need to prove that they are fit to study, or meet any other conditions that have been set.
-Student Services will start the Return to Study Process and write/email to the student approximately two to three months prior to their return date.
+Student Support will start the Return to Study Process and write/email to the student approximately two to three months prior to their return date.

-Students will be requested to complete a Self-Assessment form to help Student Services identify if they might be entitled to extra support or funding.
-Student Services will contact the student’s DoS or academic department following this process to discuss recommendations as necessary.
+Students will be requested to complete a Self-Assessment form to help Student Support identify if they might be entitled to extra support or funding.
+Student Support will contact the student’s DoS or academic department following this process to discuss recommendations as necessary.

 If students have additional return to study queries, the DoS should refer them to the relevant service for advice and guidance.

-Student Services are open all year round if you have any queries regarding students going into suspense and the different support available.
+Student Support are open all year round if you have any queries regarding students going into suspense and the different support available.